stefanpantic/cpp-design-patterns/README.md

 # C++ Design Patterns

 A multitude of design patterns implemented in modern C++.
 Structs are used in many places instead of classes to avoid dealing with private/public members and just focus on the pattern itself.
+I created this repo live coding to the C++ Design Patterns Learning Path by Dmitri Nesteruk on Pluralsight and is intended to be my personal design patterns quick reference.
 Currently contains:
  - Overview and examples of **SOLID** principles:
  	1. **Single-responsibility principle** - A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.